drudru18/Wordle_Python/README.md

 ---

 ### IMPORTANT !
-This first version is a version where you can play only using the French language, more languages to come further on !
+This first version is a version where you can play only using the French language, more languages to come !

 ---